cs3157/recitations/B-Makefiles/makefiles.md

 ```

 Here we define our own variable, INCLUDES, which we can use for directories
-thatwe wish to include at the compilation step.
+that we wish to include at the compilation step.
 An example value for INCLUDES
-could be `-I../myHeaders` which would tell the compiler to look in the myHeaders directory, located one directory above the current directory, during the compilation step for missing header files and other
+could be `-I../myHeaders` which would tell the compiler to look in the myHeaders
+directory, located one directory above the current directory, during the
-sorts of relevant files.
-For this class, please do NOT use absolute paths in your Makefiles; we do not have the permissions to access your /home/your_uni directory (you'll learn about permissions later on).
+compilation step for missing header files and other sorts of relevant files.
+For
+this class, please do NOT use absolute paths in your Makefiles; we do not have
+the permissions to access your /home/your_uni directory (you'll learn about
+permissions later on).

 After defining INCLUDES, we define the flags that we want each compiler to be
 run with.
 In this case we include the `-g` flag for debugging and `-Wall` flag